-There is one essential requirement or constraint when experimenting with Agile practices – all practices must support and align with the Agile Manifesto.
+There is one essential requirement or enabling constraint when experimenting with Agile practices – all practices must support and align with the Agile Manifesto.
 At a minimum, the practices used must not obviously offend the 4 core values and 12 supporting principles of the Manifesto.

 It is a good idea to post the 4 values and 12 principles in team rooms and other places where everyone affected can be reminded of them.

 OpenSpace Agility is not a free for all.
 Far from it.
 Participants are invited to experiment with practices that are constrained- in an enabling way- by the Manifesto itself.

 Minimal structure during the First Open Space and the Second Open Space encourages participants to discuss a wide range of topics and ideas.
 As we experiment during the 100 days, the Agile Manifesto provides just enough structure to make sure that we’re really using Agile to experiment with Agile.

 Do our practices focus more on individuals and interactions than on processes and tools?
 Do they support our efforts to deliver working software without requiring comprehensive specifications and other documentation?
 Do they encourage collaboration between customers and the team instead of arguments about detailed contract specifications?
 Do they allow us to change plans in response to changing needs?
 If so, those practices are encouraged.
 If not, then we must inspect more closely and change our practices.